MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/android/appcompat-material-design.md

 ### 1. Update Xamarin.Forms

 Ensure the solution is using Xamarin.Forms 2.0 or newer.
-Update the Xamarin.Forms Nuget package to 2.0 if required.
+Update the Xamarin.Forms NuGet package to 2.0 if required.

 ### 2. Check Android version